telefonicaid/fiware-cosmos-platform/apps/arcanumConsumer/README.md

 with a spare to look at the dumps from the sniffer, you can get a feel for how the tools work without having to connect to the actual Arcanum stream.

-arcanumTunnel -arcanum localhost:2001 -sniffer localhost:2002 -samson localhost:2003 -v
+tektronixTunnel -tektronix localhost:2001 -sniffer localhost:2002 -samson localhost:2003 -v
-sniffer -host localhost -port 2002 -vvv -timeFormat "%Y%m%d%H%M" # rotate the files every minute arcanum -host localhost -port 2001 -sleep 1000 -v  # try to generate 1000 packets (400 bytes each) every second.
+sniffer -host localhost -port 2002 -vvv -timeFormat "%Y%m%d%H%M" # rotate the files every minute tektronix -host localhost -port 2001 -sleep 1000 -v  # try to generate 1000 packets (400 bytes each) every second.

 In the fourth session/window check the files in /data/indigo to see they are being created and that every minute they are rolling over into a new file.
 You